 DESCRIPTION: Leaves deciduous in autumn, 8 to 12 inches long, opposite on the twig, compound with 5 to 9 ovate to oval, pointed leaflets, margins smooth or finely toothed; dark green and smooth above, pale and smooth below.
-Fruit including the wing 3/8 to 11⁄2 inches long, seeds short and plump, the wing pointed, oblong and notched at the end, 1/8 to 1⁄2 inch broad, not extending down the sides of the seed.
+Fruit including the wing $\frac{3}{8}$ to $\frac{11}{2}$ inches long, seeds short and plump, the wing pointed, oblong and notched at the end, $\frac{1}{8}$ to $\frac{1}{4}$ inch broad, not extending down the sides of the seed.
 Bark ashy gray and furrowed into close, diamond-shaped areas, separated by narrow ridges.
 A tree 50 to 80 feet high with a trunk 2 to 3 feet in diameter, with stout, upright branches, forming a narrow crown.

-KEY CHARACTERISTICS: Leaves compound, opposite on the twig; leaf scars nearly encircling the buds; wing of fruit not extending down the sides of the seed.
+KEY CHARACTERISTICS: Leaves compound, opposite on the twig; leaf-scars nearly encircling the buds; wing of fruit not extending down the sides of the seed.

-WOOD: Heavy, hard, strong, close-grained, tough, brown.
+Wood: Heavy, hard, strong, close-grained, tough, brown.

-USES: Handles, vehicle parts, furniture, trunks, plywood, steering wheels, baseball bats, oars, etc. One of Georgia's most valuable hardwoods.
+USES: Handles, vehicle parts, furniture, trunks, plywood, steering wheels, baseball bats, oars, etc.

-DISTRIBUTION: Found on moist, fertile soil throughout the State; most abundant in the mountains and Piedmont.
+DISTRIBUTION: Found on moist, fertile soil throughout the state; most abundant in the mountains and piedmont.